-The U.S. Environmental Protection Agency (EPA) in 1992 issued regulations pertaining to the Worker Protection Standard for Agricultural Pesticides (WPS).
+The U.S. Environmental Protection Agency (EPA) revised the Worker Protection Standard for Agricultural Pesticides (WPS), on November 2, 2015.
+The WPS revisions are intended to decrease the pesticide exposure incidents among farmworkers and their family members.
 The WPS is designed to protect employees of farms, forests, nurseries, and greenhouses from occupational exposure to agricultural pesticides.

-Agricultural workers-Those who do tasks related to the production of plants, including cultivating and harvesting the plants, on farms or in greenhouses, nurseries, or forests for any type of compensation.
+Agricultural workers-Those who perform tasks related to growing and harvesting plants on farms or in greenhouses, nurseries, or forests for any type of compensation.

 Pesticide Products Covered by the WPS